Dog Obedience and Behavior Training

 Board & Train

-Our comprehensive Board and Train Program typically lasts 14 days with up to three lessons per day.
-During the program, your dog is taught the basics to walk on a loose leash, sit, down, wait at the door, recall (here or come), and a release command.
-We also teach a “climb” or “place” command.
+Our comprehensive Board and Train Program lasts 14 days.
+During the program, your dog is taught the basics to walk on a loose leash, sit, down, stay, wait at the door, recall, and a "place" command.

 This all-inclusive program includes up to 3 daily lessons, daily playtime, boarding, feeding, administering of medications, a bath and private lesson at departure along with written instructions and a certificate of completion.
 Your pet will also go home with a raised cot in which he/she has been trained to use for their “climb” or “place” command.
 This program also includes 2 follow-up private lessons!
-(We suggest doing your follow up private lessons every two weeks after picking up your pet; these will be scheduled at departure).
+(The follow-up lessons must be used within 6 months of completing the Board & Train Program.)

 Electronic Collar Board and Train

 We also offer an all-inclusive 3 week program that is the start to off leash training.
-Your dog learns the same basic lessons as the 2 week course,as well as things like extended distance recalls, working under distractions, sit and down from a distance, etc. It’s important to keep in mind that control while on a leash is still just as important; therefore, during this course everything is taught on leash first and then we start incorporating the steps to being off leash.
+Your dog learns the same basic commands as the 2 week course, as well as things like extended distance recalls, working under distractions, sit and down from a distance, etc. It’s important to keep in mind that control while on a leash is still just as important; therefore, during this course everything is taught on leash first and then we start incorporating the steps to being off leash.
 At the end of this program your dog receives a bath and blow dry, a private lesson with you at pickup, written instructions, a certificate of completion, a raised cot for their “climb” command and two follow up private lessons!
+(Follow- up lessons must be used within 6 months of completing the Board & Train Program)

 Private Lessons